 In October 2014 I bought G-ATTI a 1966 Piper Cherokee 140.

 and here she is at Popham.

 I was very fond of G-ATTI but having retired I realised that I could not afford to own any C of A aircraft outright and she was sold in May 2019 some 4 and a half years after I bought her.
 During my ownership of G-ATTI I logged almost exactly 500 hours in her (chock to chock).

 So in September 2019 I decided to venture into permit aircraft.
 This is G-AVLO.
 Thanks again to Richard Davies who took the photo when I flew to Lee on Solent.
-G-AVLO is a 1967 Bolkow 208C Junior, and is on a LAA administered Permit, not a C of A. So far I have logged about 100 Hours in G-AVLO and I am enjoying being able to do much of my own maintenance under the supervision of my LAA inspector..
-Time will tell if this is a good idea or not.
+G-AVLO is a 1967 Bolkow 208C Junior, and is on a LAA administered Permit, not a C of A. So far I have logged about 125 Hours in G-AVLO and I have found it interesting to do much of my own maintenance under the supervision of my LAA inspector.

-I now have over 2150 hours logged (1900 as PiC).
-About 200 hours are rotary and about 20 hours are in gliders.
+I now have over 2200 hours logged (1950 as PiC).
+About 10% of my hours are rotary and about 1% are in gliders.
 I have flown 100 aircraft of 39 types and logged over 200 different airfields and landing sites.

 I reached that in 2014.

 Then I said if I reached 2,000 hours total time, I would be ready to stop.

 I reached that in April 2019 and I now wonder if 2500 hours TT might be manageable before it is time to finally hang up my headset.

 OK I have dragged my way through all of this.
 I am not really interested in your flying, but I do want to know what has happened to your aeromedical practice at Shoreham.